 The Free-response Questions

-AP Type Questions 1: Rate and Accumulation
+AP Questions Type 1: Rate and Accumulation

 These questions are often in context with a lot of words describing a situation in which some things are changing.
-There are usually two rates acting in opposite ways (sometimes called in-out question).
+There are usually two rates acting in opposite ways (sometimes called an in-out question).
 Students are asked about the change that the rates produce over some time interval either separately or together.

 The rates are often fairly complicated functions.
 If they are on the calculator allowed section, students should store the functions in the equation editor of their calculator and use their calculator to do any graphing, integration, or differentiation that may be necessary.